• Skip to primary navigation

 Low Carb Diet

 The term Low Carb is very ambiguous; one that can encompasses all of the various diets mentioned above.
 There is no set carb limit attached to the term low carb.
 Some individuals lose weight at 100 net carbs a day while others must stay at ketogenic levels to lose weight.
-Some people have room to enjoy a serving of pasta, rice, bread, or potatoes on their low carb diet, while others may never be able to add these foods back.
+Some people have room to enjoy a serving of pasta, rice, bread, or potatoes on their low carb diet, while others may never be able to add these foods back into their diets.

 Low carb diets, the most popular being Atkins, often start with a two week “Induction” period (Atkins Phase 1) where the body is forced into ketosis by limiting the amount of foods and carbohydrates – just like a ketogenic diet.
 During the first few days of the Induction phase, many individuals will experience “keto flu” which will subside after a few days.
 After a few weeks of Induction, carbs are increased systematically in order to help one determine the exact carb number where they continue to lose and not gain weight.
 Concurrently, new foods are added back into the diet.
 During this time it’s important to monitor if new foods are causing cravings.
 These foods are “trigger” foods and should be avoided for a while.